What Is CrimeMapping?

-The Broward Sheriff’s Office launched this online mapping application, which proactively shares information with the public, in July of 2014 at the insistence of Deerfield Beach Commissioner Bill Ganz.
-Since elected in March 2009, Commissioner Ganz has made crime information and sharing in his district a top priority.
+The Broward Sheriff’s Office launched this online application in July of 2014 at the insistence of Deerfield Beach Commissioner Bill Ganz.
+Since elected in March 2009, Commissioner Ganz has made sharing crime information a top priority.

-“When I first put together my District 4 crime alert, I did it because I felt that keeping our residents informed on crime in their neighborhood is extremely important, both from a safety standpoint and as a crime prevention strategy.
-Sheriff Israel and his team have worked hard with our staff to create an online solution that meets our needs and surpasses our wildest expectations,” Deerfield City Commissioner Bill Ganz said.
+“When I first put together my crime alert, I did it because I felt that keeping our residents informed on crime in their neighborhood is extremely important, both from a safety standpoint and as a crime prevention strategy.
+Broward County Sheriffs Office team have worked hard with our staff to create an online solution that meets our needs,” Commissioner Bill Ganz said.

 City administrators saw the need for more visibility in determining crime trends within their neighborhoods and reached out to BSO for the solution.
 Working collaboratively with BSO’s Information Technology Division, city officials helped develop the project into fruition.